msys2/msys2.github.io/web/docs/package-management.md

 You can use `pactree` to figure out which packages are needed to make a package working properly, please note that `pactree` command is now belong to the `pacman-contrib` package, so you have to install the package first:

+`$ pacman -S pacman-contrib`

+After that, you can use the `pactree` command to query the dependencies of a package, such as:

 `$ pactree mingw-w64-x86_64-gettext`

 ```